linarphy/PHosPhore/README.md

 ## How to use

-The doc is available [here](https://documentation.phosphore.org).
+The doc is available [here](https://www.phosphore.org).
-You can use examples to help you to understanding how this framework works.
+You can use examples website (in the examples folder) to help you to understand how this framework works.

 ## Authors